-Broadbench Limited is authorised and regulated by the Financial Conduct Authority (FCA), 25 The North Colonnade, Canary Wharf, London, E14 5HS.
+Broadbench Limited is authorised and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, Stratford, London, E20 1JN.

 Our Financial Services Register number is 590288.
 Our permitted business is advising on and arranging mortgages and non-investment insurance contracts.
 You can check this on the Financial Services Register by visiting the FCA’s website www.fca.org.uk/firms/systems-reporting/register or by contacting the FCA on 0800 111 6768.

 If you are dissatisfied with a recommendation we have made you are entitled to make a complaint.
 We have a complaints procedure that is available on request.
 If you wish to register a complaint, please contact us:

 In writing: The Compliance Officer, Broadbench Limited, 2 Stanley Road, Poole, BH15 1QY

 By e-mail: email@example.com

 Please be assured we treat complaints seriously.
 For your further protection, if you cannot settle your complaint with us, you may be entitled to refer it to the Financial Ombudsman Service (‘FOS’).
 Full details of the FOS can be found on its website at www.financial-ombudsman.org.uk.

 The Online Dispute Resolution (ODR) platform is available for consumers to make complaints about products and services bought online.
 Full details of the ODR can be found on its website at http://ec.europa.eu/consumers/odr/

 We are also covered by the Financial Services Compensation Scheme (‘FSCS’).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.